emacselements/easy-find/README.md

 # easy-find

-Simple file searching for Emacs, inspired by Nemo file manager.
+Simple searching for files in Emacs, inspired by Nemo file manager.

 ## Description

-easy-find provides a convenient interface for searching files using pipe-delimited patterns, similar to how Nemo handles file searches.
+`easy-find` provides a convenient interface for searching types of files in directories and sub-directories using pipe-delimited patterns, similar to how Nemo handles file searches.
 Results are displayed in dired buffers with details hidden for cleaner viewing.
+Great for file management.

 ## Installation